The Appalachian State University campus is currently operating under normal conditions.

 - Anchorage height must not allow the employee to contact any lower level hazard during a fall.

-If you have questions or need additional information concerning fall protection, please refer to the App State Fall Protection Plan or contact the Environmental Health Safety & Emergency Managment Department at Extension 4008.
+If you have questions or need additional information concerning fall protection, please refer to the App State Fall Protection Plan or contact the Environmental Health Safety & Emergency Managment Office at Extension 4008.